Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

 Replace the LOGIN_NAME with the account being used to login.
 If your machine automatically logs you in via corp signin then no password is needed.
 Else store the password in windows credential manager and update the sign in password line in the test code to retrieve it.

-This configuration tells **MsPortalFx-Test** that **Google Chrome** should be used for the test session and `https://portal.azure.com` should be the Portal under test.
+This configuration tells **@microsoft/azureportal-test** that **Google Chrome** should be used for the test session and `https://portal.azure.com` should be the Portal under test.
 You may

 <a name="overview-compile-and-run"></a>
 ### Compile and run